 The Department of the Navy submitted the long-range ship acquisition plan to Congress Feb.
 12. The 30-Year Ship Acquisition Plan is a Congressionally-mandated report which describes the Department of the Navy's long-range shipbuilding plans for 2019-2048.
 This plan addresses the Navy's most critical shipbuilding needs by establishing a stable profile of two per year Small Surface Combatants (LCS, FFG) starting in FY2022, accommodating the transition to FFG(X).

-Five contractors will be maturing their proposed ship design to meet the FFG(X) system specification.
-The conceptual design effort will inform the final specifications that will be used for the detail design and construction request for proposal that will deliver the required capability for FFG(X).
-The conceptual design phase will reduce cost, schedule, and performance risk for the follow-on detail design and construction contract.
+Five contractors would mature their proposed ship design to meet the FFG(X) system specification.
+The conceptual design effort would inform the final specifications that would be used for the detail design and construction request for proposal that would deliver the required capability for FFG(X).
+The conceptual design phase would reduce cost, schedule, and performance risk for the follow-on detail design and construction contract.
 This contract was competitively procured via the Federal Business Opportunities website, with six offers received.
 The Naval Sea Systems Command, Washington, District of Columbia, is the contracting activity.
-Fiscal 2018 research, development, test and evaluation; and fiscal 2017 research, development, test and evaluation funding for each contract in the amounts of $11,000,000 and $1,200,000 respectively will be obligated at time of award and funds in the amount of $1,200,000 will expire at the end of the current fiscal year.
+Fiscal 2018 research, development, test and evaluation; and fiscal 2017 research, development, test and evaluation funding for each contract in the amounts of $11,000,000 and $1,200,000 respectively would be obligated at time of award and funds in the amount of $1,200,000 would expire at the end of the current fiscal year.

 On February 19, 2018 the US Navy awarded Fincantieri’s subsidiary Marinette Marine a $15M contract to evolve its FREMM-design into the next-generation frigate of the FFG(X) program.
 Currently, 6 FREMM frigates are in service with the Italian Navy and have successfully completed multi-role missions world-wide.
 The units of the FREMM class have also been chosen in Australia for the final stage of the SEA5000 tender to acquire 9 Anti-Submarine Warfare Frigates for the Royal Australian Navy.